 In addition to our crowdsourced ideas, science specialists at the Benioff Ocean Initiative are working on a set of ocean change projects.
 See list of global priorities for improving ocean health identified by the Benioff Ocean Science Laboratory (formerly the Benioff Ocean Initiative) in 2019.

 Cutting River Plastic WasteRivers around the world funnel plastic waste into the ocean at an alarming rate, causing harmful effects on ocean animals, coastal economies, and human health.
-We are partnering with The Coca-Cola Foundation to provide a combined $3 million to address this problem.
-The fund supports the Clean Currents Coalition, a network of interdisciplinary teams working across the globe to launch pilot projects to capture plastic waste from a major polluting river and (2) create an accompanying communications campaign.
-Click below to learn more and to submit a proposal.
+We are partnering with The Coca-Cola Foundation to provide a combined $11 million to address this problem.
+The fund supports the Clean Currents Coalition, a network of interdisciplinary teams working across the globe to launch pilot projects to capture plastic waste from polluted rivers and create accompanying communications campaigns.
+Click below to learn more.

 Scientists in the Benioff Ocean Initiative provided marine research to ocean conservation leaders to help inspire the recent expansion of the Papahānaumokuākea Marine National Monument – now the largest protected area (land or sea) on the planet.
 This ocean park is a safe haven for sharks, sea turtles, dolphins, and manta rays.

 Deep sea mining

 A gold rush in the oceans may be about to begin.
 Over 1 million square kilometers of ocean have been marked out for deep sea mining.
 In the Benioff Ocean Initiative, we are collecting the best science and data available on when and where deep sea mining is starting and how it may influence ocean ecosystems.

 Up until now, there have been far fewer animal extinctions in the ocean than on land.
 This is exactly how we want to keep things.
 Research in the Benioff Ocean Initiative has carefully reviewed the causes and patterns of extinction in the oceans operating under the premise that the best way to limit ocean extinction is to understand it well.